Supervised vs. unsupervised learning explained by experts

 Semisupervised learning is a sort of shortcut that combines both approaches.
 Semisupervised learning describes a specific workflow in which unsupervised learning algorithms are used to automatically generate labels, which can be fed into supervised learning algorithms.
 In this approach, humans manually label some images, unsupervised learning guesses the labels for others, and then all these labels and images are fed to supervised learning algorithms to create an AI model.

 Semisupervised learning can lower the cost of labeling the large data sets used in machine learning.
-"If you can get humans to label 0.01% of your millions of samples, then the computer can leverage those labels to significantly increase its predictive accuracy," said Aaron Kalb, co-founder and chief innovation officer of Alation, an enterprise data catalog platform.
+"If you can get humans to label 0.01% of your millions of samples, then the computer can leverage those labels to significantly increase its predictive accuracy," said Aaron Kalb, a founder of enterprise data catalog platform company Alation and now entrepreneur in residence at venture capital firm Accel.

 What is reinforcement learning?